sakshi-shah14/CSE523-Machine-Learning-2022-Discover-Decipher/README.md

 2. AUC-ROC (Area under the curve and Receiver Operating characteristics )

          Visualizes and defines the quality of the performance for classification problems.
          ROC represents the probability curve and AUC defines the measure at which there is a separability. few measures taken into considertion are ,

          1. TPR(True Positive Rate) : (TP)/(TP + FN)
          2. FPR (False Postive Rate) : (FP)/(FP +TN)

+# Results

+         Regression : Accuracy achieved - 0.9961 for Decision Tree Regression, with 5 feature variable input the model predicts real value of CO2 Emission in g/km.
+         Classification : Accuracy achieved 0.98 for random forest classifier, input the feature variables and output will be the class label in which the vehicle belongs.
+         Important features :Engine Size(L),Fuel Type,Fuel Consumption City (L/100 km), Fuel Consumption Comb (L/100 km), Fuel Consumption Comb (mpg).

+# References